-If a school owner has set up comments, then you’ll be able to comment on individual lectures.
+If a school owner has set up comments, then you’ll be able to comment on individual lessons.

-To add a comment, scroll down to the bottom of the lecture to the Post a Comments section and click on the arrow icon to reply.
+To add a comment, scroll down to the bottom of the lesson to the Post a Comments section and click on the arrow icon to reply.